michaelrockson/michaelrockson/README.md

 ## How I Work

 I am a believer in the philosophy of working smart before working hard.
 If a problem can be solved through an automated process rather than through constant manual labor, I will always go for the process.
 Hard work is indeed vital but I would rather save it for those problems that really need it.
-The chain of working smart until working hard is the last resort for me.

 ## Get In Touch